🍄

 PhaseThe active growth phase, time spent in the current phase, and a button to manually advance to the next phase.

-SpectrumBlue ratio percentage, a colour spectrum bar showing the wavelength distribution, and whether the blue light level is optimal for the current strain.
-Only visible when the optional light spectrum sensor is connected.
+Light SpectrumBlue ratio percentage, a colour spectrum bar showing the wavelength distribution, and whether the blue light level is optimal for the current strain.
+Only visible when the optional Light Spectrum sensor is connected.

 AlertsAny active warnings or errors such as sensor disconnections, temperature out of range, or contamination risk indicators.